Generative Modelling With Inverse Heat Dissipation: Methods

-The PDE model in \cref{eq:heat-equation} can be formally written in evolution equation form as $u(x,y,t) = \mathcal{F}(t)\, u(x,y,t)|_{t=t_0}$, where $\mathcal{F}(t) = \exp[(t-t_0)\,\Delta]$ is an evolution operator given in terms of the operator exponential function (see, \eg, \cite{DaPrato:1992}).
-Even if the ideal evolution equation cannot be implemented in practice, we can use the formulation for efficiently solving the evolution equation in the function space {\em without explicit spatial discretization}, using the eigenbasis of the Laplace operator.
-Since we use the Neumann boundary conditions, the eigenbasis is a cosine basis (see full details in \cref{app:heat-equation}).
-The observed finite-resolution image lies on a grid and the spectrum has a natural cut-off frequency (Nyquist limit), which means that we can formally write the operator in terms of a (finite) eigendecomposition $\Delta \triangleq \mat V \bm \Lambda \mat V^\top$, where $\mat V^\top$ is the the cosine basis projection matrix and $\bm\Lambda$ is a diagonal matrix with negative squared frequencies on the diagonal.
+The PDE model in \cref{eq:heat-equation} can be formally written in evolution equation form as $u(x,y,t) = \mathcal{F}(t)\, u(x,y,t)|_{t=t_0}$, where $\mathcal{F}(t) = \exp[(t-t_0)\,\Delta]$ is an evolution operator given in terms of the operator exponential function \citep[see, \eg,][]{DaPrato:1992}.
+We can use this general formulation to efficiently solve the equation using the eigenbasis of the Laplace operator.
+Since we use Neumann boundary conditions, the eigenbasis is a cosine basis (see full details in \cref{app:heat-equation}).
+The observed finite-resolution image lies on a grid, meaning that the spectrum has a natural cut-off frequency (Nyquist limit).
+Thus, we can formally write the operator in terms of a (finite) eigendecomposition $\Delta \triangleq \mat V \bm \Lambda \mat V^\top$, where $\mat V^\top$ is the cosine basis projection matrix, and $\bm\Lambda$ is a diagonal matrix with negative squared frequencies on the diagonal.
 The initial state is then projected on to the basis with the discrete cosine transform ($\tilde{\vec u} = \mat V^\top \vec u = \mathrm{DCT}(\vec u)$) in $\mathcal{O}(N\log N)$ time.
-The solution is thus described by the finite-dimensional evolution model (in image $\Leftrightarrow$ Fourier space):
+The solution is given by the finite-dimensional evolution model, describing the decay of frequencies